OpenShip/documentation/docs/architecture.md

 > In most common cases the developer integrating a shipping carrier API has to write or extend mappers

 * Proxy
-> The proxy takes care of the communication with the specific carrier open API
+> The proxy takes care of the communication with the specific carrier's open API

 * Unified Data Types
 > Defined by cross-referencing common data types among multiple carriers, the unified data types constitute a meaningful shared API interface.